Red-browed fig parrot

-Overview

-The red-browed fig parrot (Cyclopsitta diophthalma macleayana), also known as the Macleay's fig parrot, is one of three Australian subspecies of the Double-eyed fig parrot (Cyclopsitta diophthalma).
+The red-browed fig parrot (Cyclopsitta diophthalma macleayana), also known as the Macleay's fig parrot, is one of three Australian subspecies of the double-eyed fig parrot (Cyclopsitta diophthalma).
 This subspecies is referred to as the red-browed fig parrot as it takes its name from the prominent red spot on its central forehead, resembling an eyebrow.
 The other Australian subspecies include Marshall’s fig parrot (C. d. marshalli), which is the most northern subspecies found on Cape York Peninsula (northern Queensland), and Coxen’s fig parrot (C. d. coxeni), with its current range often cited as the Border Ranges region (southern Queensland/northern New South Wales).
 The Macleay’s fig parrot is the smallest of all Australian parrots, recognized for its vivid plumage and specialized fig-based diet.

 Populations have suffered due to the loss and degradation of their rainforest habitat, with the current wild population estimated at approximately 5,000 individuals.
 It is the only fig parrot subspecies currently maintained in captivity in Australia.